-The Trustees expect all investment managers to have a conflict of interest policy in relation to their engagement and ongoing operations.
-In doing so the Trustees believe they have managed the potential for conflicts of interest in the appointment of the investment manager and conflicts of interest between the Trustees/investment managers and the investee companies.
+The Trustees expect their investment manager to have a conflict of interest policy in relation to their engagement and ongoing operations.
+In doing so the Trustees believe they have managed the potential for conflicts of interest in the appointment of the investment manager and conflicts of interest between the Trustees, investment manager and the investee companies.

-In selecting and reviewing their investment managers, where appropriate, the Trustees will consider investment managers' policies on engagement and how these policies have been implemented.
+In selecting and reviewing their investment manager, where appropriate, the Trustees will consider their policies on engagement and how these policies have been implemented.